 The majority of our engineered wood floors are "tongue and groove".

-When fitting these floors, it is imperative that the side tongues and grooves, are glued using a good quality wood glue, such as PVA.
-The ends of the boards should also be glued.
+If the floor is fitted floated, it is imperative that the side tongues and grooves, are glued using a good quality wood glue, such as PVA.
+The end of the boards should also be glued.